ber2/notes/coursera/Bayesian Methods for ML/2 Expectation Maximization Algorithm.md

 #### Probabilistic PCA

-It turns our that [[PCA]] can be understood from a probabilistic point of view, and it allows to interpolate missing data.
+It turns our that [[PCA 1]] can be understood from a probabilistic point of view, and it allows to interpolate missing data.
 This leads to [[PPCA|Probabilistic PCA]], which is introduced and discussed.